-The workshops will be held on Wednesday and Thursday evenings, with a field course on either Saturday or Sunday.
+The workshops will be held on Wednesday and Thursday evenings, with a field course on the following Saturdays or Sunday.
 Different topics will be presented each evening.
 Topics include: avalanche terrain recognition, the effect weather has on avalanche hazard, the development of the mountain snowpack, decision-making skills, and basic search and rescue procedures.

 Participants in the field course should have basic skiing and snowboarding skills with the appropriate equipment to negotiate “groomed” intermediate ski runs.
 Please bring skins or snowshoes for uphill travel.
 Although not required, an avalanche rescue beacon, shovel, and probe will be very helpful for the field session.
 If you are signing up for the Snowmobile Field Session you must have your own sled and feel comfortable with basic backcountry riding.